 How is the coronavirus impacting the design of the new Home Office?
 Are you changing the layout?

-From the start, we have built a tremendous amount of flexibility into the design of the campus, so we don’t anticipate big changes post COVID.
-The overall approach to the campus design is very flexible so it can accommodate our future workspace and technology needs.
+From the start, we have built a tremendous amount of flexibility into the design of the campus, The overall approach to the campus design is very flexible so it can accommodate our future workspace and technology needs.
 We are well positioned to adjust as business, health, or other requirements change over time.